k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 <web>

-Fabric Studio has built-in integrwith source version control GIT-based systems.
+Fabric Studio has a built-in integration with GIT-source version control.

 [Click for more information about Best Practices for Working with GIT](23_web_versioncontrol.md).